brendunne19/asw/high-skincare-model-showcase/README.md

 # mfr-high-skincare-model

+> *Note that some folders have been removed, `data`, `models` and `notebooks`, in order for me to share this publicly but are shown below in the folder structures.*

 ## Running and Key Notes

-Note that some folders have been removed, `data`, `models` and `notebooks`, in order for me to share this publicly but are shown below in the folder structures.

 You can train a new model, or predict using a pre-trained model by setting the months in the config file, and then running `run_train_model.py` or `run_predict_model.py` respectively.